pcengines/apu2-documentation/README.md

 # Using iPXE

 This option assume that your apuX is in the same networks as your PC.
-Your PC in this case us used as HTTP and NFS server, which will be utilized to boot apuX over iPXE.
+Your PC in this case is used as HTTP and NFS server, which will be utilized to boot apuX over iPXE.

 ```